raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

        /                                                               /
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-SESSION-STATUS:
-: A 4 bit field used in a response to indicate the success (or otherwise) of an operation, as defined in the DNS Session Signaling Status Codes Registry.
-It SHOULD contain "NOERROR" (0) in a request message but the responder MUST NOT reject the request if it does not.

 SESSION-TYPE:
-: A 12 bit field in network order giving the type of the current Session Signaling TLV per the IANA DNS Session Signaling Type Codes Registry.
+: A 16 bit field in network order giving the type of the current Session Signaling TLV per the IANA DNS Session Signaling Type Codes Registry.

 SESSION-LENGTH: